Inpatient Rehab

 According to the U.S. Department of Health and Human Services, 10 percent of adults, or around 23 million people, struggle with substance abuse at one point in their life.
 Alcohol is the most commonly abused substance, but there are quite a few more illegal substances that are also frequently abused.

-Most people who struggle with substance abuse disorder require inpatient rehab to start the recovery process.
+Most people who struggle with substance abuse disorder or drug addiction require inpatient rehab to start the recovery process.
 With inpatient rehab in Irvine, the person struggling with substance abuse can go through detox with medical professionals on hand and begin recovery without the pressure of their daily life and routine.

 This guide highlights the basics of inpatient drug and alcohol rehab and defines the expectations of residential treatment centers in Orange County, CA.